The Forever Purge: Plot

-By the time the group arrives in a chaotic El Paso, the NFFA has condemned the Forever Purge after their politicians and representatives are targeted, and invokes martial law across the United States in an effort to contain the violence.
-Fighting through El Paso, Adela and Cassie are split from the group by military forces while Juan, T.T., Dylan, and Harper are captured by the PPF, with their leader (referred to as "Alpha") offering Dylan and Harper a chance to live if they kill T.T. and Juan.
-When they refuse, the Purgers murder T.T. before the military intervenes, allowing the group to escape.
-However, the military is forced to withdraw when their base is destroyed by more Purgers.
-In response, the Canadian and Mexican governments announce the early closure of their borders, leaving those who tried to cross them vulnerable to the Purgers.
+By the time the group arrives in a chaotic El Paso, the NFFA has invoked martial law across the United States to contain the violence.
+Fighting through El Paso, Adela and Cassie are split from the group by military forces.
+At the same time, Juan, T.T., Dylan, and Harper are captured by the PPF, with their Alpha Leader offering Dylan and Harper a chance to live if they kill T.T. and Juan.
+When they refuse, the Purgers murder T.T. just before the military intervenes, allowing the group to escape.
+However, the military is forced to withdraw from El Paso when more Purgers destroy their base.
+In response, the Canadian and Mexican governments announced the early closure of their borders, leaving those who gathered to cross them vulnerable to the Purgers.

-Downtown, Adela protects Cassie from other Purgers, revealing that she and Juan had once been members of a self-defense group who trained them to fight against Mexican drug cartels before they arrived to the United States.
-The survivors all reunite at a hidden safe-house run by a nearby Native American tribe.
-Their leader offers to transport everyone across the border as refugees.
-With the PPF in pursuit, Juan, Adela, and Dylan remain behind with other survivors to make time for the other refugees to escape.
-Both groups engage in a gunfight until their ammo runs out and draw them in for a close fight with hand weapons.
-In the ensuing battle, the Purgers are killed and Alpha takes Adela hostage.
-However, Juan and Dylan work together to subdue and kill Alpha, saving Adela.
-The trio rejoin the others in a refugee camp on the other side of the Mexican border where Dylan finds Harper and Cassie.
-The latter reveals that she had given birth during their time apart.
-After thanking each other for their help in surviving, Dylan introduces Juan and Adela to his infant daughter.
+Downtown, Adela protects Cassie from other Purgers, revealing that she and Juan had once been members of a self-defense group who trained them to fight against Mexican drug cartels.
+The diminished group reunites at a hidden safe house run by a local Native American tribe.
+The tribe's leader, Chiago, offers to transport everyone across the border as refugees.
+In the desert, Juan, Adela, and Dylan, along with Chiago and his men, stand against Alpha and the PPF to give the other refugees time to escape.
+When their ammo runs out, the group draws the PPF in for a close fight with hand weapons.
+In the ensuing battle, the Purgers are killed, and Alpha takes Adela hostage.
+However, Juan and Dylan work together to subdue and kill Alpha.
+The trio rejoins the others in a refugee camp across the Mexican border, where Dylan finds Harper and Cassie, and meets his newborn daughter.

-With the entire country in flames, the NFFA is blamed and disbanded for the prolonged violence.
-News reports indicate that more than two million Americans had crossed the Canadian and Mexican borders as refugees while others had rallied to fight back against the Purgers.
+News reports indicate that the NFFA has dispatched troops but is being destroyed by the violence it no longer controls; more Americans have crossed the Canadian and Mexican borders as refugees, while many are rallying to fight back against the Purgers.